NikodemKirsz/touk-internship-2022/README.md

 - All of the rooms have the same capacity (stated in a Constants File)
 - All of the rooms have the same seats structure (stated in a Constants File) and they are rectangular
 - Client's Name and Surname create a unique pair identifying specific client (as stated in the instructions)
+- The default initialization data is typed statically, so can be invalid over time (i.e. screening times)